pebblecode/pebble-handbook/hiring-great-talent/designer/phone-interview.md

 6. Candidates are critical thinkers
 7. Portfolios are truly the work of the candidates.

-General questions will cover 3), and the Deep Dive will cover 6).
+General questions will cover 3), and the Deep Dive will cover 6) and 7).

 ###General Questions